leopoldodonnell/tapas/Readme.md

 [Building Minimal Docker Containers for Go Applications](https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/)

-To get this done, we'll use a separate build Docker image and a runtime image that uses the most minimal of Docker images, the `FROM scratch` image.
-These we'll call...
+To get this done, we'll use the standard community golang docker image to build the tapas binary and then `ADD` that binary into the most minimal of Docker images, using the `FROM scratch` image.

-* Dockerfile.build
-* Dockerfile.scratch
+**Dockerfile.scratch**

 Take a look at `Dockerfile.scratch`